-Permitted for use are client software used for the purposes of email and web browsing as well as other client software, such as SSH and SFTP.
-Software that is not permitted for use on the USAP network includes but is not limited to the following:
+Client software used for email and web browsing, as well SSH and SFTP software, are permitted.
+Software that is not permitted for use on the USAP network includes, but is not limited to, the following:

-- Peer-to-peer (P2P) software (e.g., BitTorrent, KaZaA, Gnutella, Freenet) - Email server software that provides SMTP/POP port services; some examples include Exchange, Eudora, and send mail. - Web server software that provides HTTP/HTTPS/FTP services; some examples include IIS, Apache, and Lightppd. - Network management servers, such as DNS and SNMP. - Network or port scanning software, such as Nessus. - Network penetration tools such as Metasploit, BackTrack, and Wireshark. - Unauthorized wireless access points and other network devices (e.g., firewalls, routers, etc.)
+- Peer-to-peer (P2P) software (e.g., BitTorrent, KaZaA, Gnutella, Freenet) - Email server software that provides SMTP/POP port services; some examples include Exchange, Eudora, and send mail. - Web server software that provides HTTP/HTTPS/FTP services; some examples include IIS, Apache, and Lightppd. - Network management servers, such as DNS and SNMP. - Network or port scanning software, such as Nessus. - Network penetration tools such as Metasploit, BackTrack, and Wireshark. - Unauthorized wireless access points and other network devices (firewalls, routers, etc.) - Anonymizers or anonymous proxy tools